feross/arch/README.md

 check all known locations including `navigator.userAgent`, `navigator.platform`, and `navigator.cpuClass` to make a best guess.

-If there is no *affirmitive indication* that the architecture is 64-bit, then 32-bit will be assumed.
+If there is no *affirmative indication* that the architecture is 64-bit, then 32-bit will be assumed.
 This makes this package perfect for determining what installer exectuable to offer to desktop app users.
 If there is ambiguity, then the user will get the 32-bit installer, which will work fine even for a user with